-Requirement Response Comments Action

-Does the report include a summary of Select one.

-the results of the evaluation of

-department chairpersons, deans,

-provosts and vice presidents in

-achieving employment accountability

-goals?

-Does the summary describe the Select one.

-remedial steps to be taken when staff

-evaluations yield unsatisfactory

-progress toward meeting intended

-goals?

-Does the report include a summary of Select one.

-the results of the annual evaluation of

-the college president in achieving the

-annual and long-term goals and

-objectives?

-Does the report include the date of the Select one.

-most recent presidential evaluation?
+Requirement Response Comments Action Does the report include a summary of Yes The report included a No further action is the results of the evaluation of summary of the required at this department chairpersons, deans, results of the time. provosts and vice presidents in evaluation achieving employment accountability concerning achieving goals? employment accountability goals.
+Does the summary describe the Yes South Florida State No further action is remedial steps to be taken when staff College will provide required at this evaluations yield unsatisfactory remedial steps when time. progress toward meeting intended necessary. goals?
+Does the report include a summary of Yes The report included a No further action is the results of the annual evaluation of summary of the required at this the college president in achieving the annual evaluation of time. annual and long-term goals and the college president objectives? in achieving the annual and long-term goals and objectives.
+Does the report include the date of the Yes January 29, 2020 is No further action is most recent presidential evaluation? the date of the required at this president's most time. recent evaluation.